oxc-project/javascript-parser-in-rust/docs/ast.md

 - `serde(tag = "type")` is used to make the struct name a "type" field, i.e. `{ "type" : "..." }`
 - `cfg_attr` + `serde(rename)` is used to rename different struct names to the same name, since `estree` does not distinguish different identifiers
-- `serde(untagged)` on the enum is used to not create an extra json object for the enum
+- `serde(untagged)` on the enum is used to not create an extra JSON object for the enum